About offloading work to the client

 you when you type a

-list of available commands and allows you to chose one of them.
-However, the
+show you a list of available commands and allows you to chose one of them.

-mobile client does nothing at all, since it doesn’t support a single of those
+However, the mobile client does nothing at all, since it doesn't support a

 So what if the Discord team decides that they want to write an additional client at some point?
 Maybe a native desktop client that doesn't use electron.
 Well, they'll have to replicate all client-sided behaviour in their new client, which means additional time consumption and therefore additional cost.
 On top of that it increases the margin for error.
 If you write the same code twice in different languages, maybe even with different testing and whatnot, you might end up introducing errors in one version of the code, but not in the other.
 On top of that, maintaining the code becomes harder, since changing the behaviour on the client means having to change it twice.